WEI-CHENGHUANG/GSalary_Project/README.md

 ![Screen Shot 2022-06-17 at 14 21 35](https://user-images.githubusercontent.com/90821623/174224348-62ac79e0-cfee-43c5-bde7-c45fc10a1182.png)

 1. Data Ingestion: Set up Cronjob and use a shell script to execute four web-scraping Python files for data ingestion.
-2. Data Lake: Apply the Python boto3 module to store all raw data in CSV format to AWS S3.
+2. Data Lake: Apply Python boto3 module to store all raw data to AWS S3 in CSV format.
-3. Data Preparation & Computation: Crawl the top 100 popular programming languages and databases as reference dictionaries, then scan each job post content to extract keywords and sort out the salary into the same number format, then store them into MongoDB in a JSON format.
+3. Data Preparation & Computation: Crawl the top 100 popular programming languages and database systems as reference dictionaries, then scan each job post content to extract keywords and sort out the salary into the same number format, after that store them into MongoDB in a JSON format.
-4. Data Warehouse: Categorise and calculate the clean data via manipulating the NoSQL and SQL to useful information and then design APIs based on RESTful framework for data visualisation.
+4. Data Warehouse: Categorise and calculate the clean data into useful information by manipulating NoSQL and SQL.Then design APIs based on RESTful framework for data visualisation.
-5. Data Visualisation & Analytics: Visualise the valuable information to users via utilising HTML, CSS, JavaScript, Chart.js, and Bootstrap.
+5. Data Visualisation & Analytics: Visualise the valuable information to users by utilising HTML, CSS, JavaScript, Chart.js, and Bootstrap.

 [Back To The Top](#gday-salary-dashboard)